beric7/corrosion_cs_classification/README.md

 ```

 Run the following command:
-(there is an example shell script file, 'var_8plus_40epoch_3-2021_ca.sh' we used for training provided in the 'Training' folder).
 ```
 python main_plus.py -data_directory '/PATH TO DATA DIRECTORY/' -exp_directory '/PATH TO SAVE CHECKPOINTS/' \
 --epochs 40 --batch 2